Migrating Wordpress posts to Markdown

 There's definitely some things that could be improved but it got the job done.

-For a long time I struggled with setting up cronjobs properly.
+msmtpFor a long time I struggled with setting up cronjobs properly.
 It always took a lot of trial and error.
 Most of the times this was due to an environment problem (or a typo).
-You could test your cronjob but it would also be nice to be notified whenever something goes wrong (such as your backup script failing).
+You could test your cronjob using a script or saving the command output to a file but it is still cumbersome.
+At the same time, it would also be nice to be notified whenever something goes wrong, such as your backup script failing all of a sudden.

 In this post I explain how to set up msmtp so that your system will send you emails.